 This office provides academic support for all students involved in the University's intercollegiate athletic programs.
 The academic performance of all student athletes is monitored during the semester as well as their progress toward graduation.
 A liaison is maintained with the faculty through close collaboration with the Committee on Academic Performance.
-Services offered include academic counseling, tutoring, objective based study hall programs, and referral to other university offices to ensure that student athletes are informed about career planning, job placement, and other available resources.
+Services offered include academic counseling, tutoring, objective based study hall programs, and referral to other university offices to ensure that student athletes are informed about other available resources.